BRDG Project

 Co-Directors

 We are disappointed to announce that efforts to make our presence at 33rd and Tejon more financially sustainable through art studio rentals and other sublets did not come to fruition.
 The ability to maintain the space for the long term has become too burdensome for us as a small arts nonprofit, so we are working with the building owner to find new tenants for this large, multi-purpose facility.
-During this transition, we may pop-up some activity in the space, but the goal is to find the right business to take over the facility within the next few months—preferably one that is creative-minded.
+We are working to find the right business to take over the facility —preferably one that is creative-minded.

 As a nonprofit organization, BRDG Project will regroup, rebuild our mission and find a new way to support and work with the amazing artist community that has built around us.